the8472/mldht/README.md

 ## network configuration

-Stateful NATs or firewalls should be put into stateless mode/disable connection tracking and use static forwarding rules for the configured local ports [default: 49001].
-Otherwise state table overflows may occur which lead to dropped packets and degraded performance.
+* stateful NATs or firewalls should be put into stateless mode/disable connection tracking and use static forwarding rules for the configured local ports [default: 49001].<br>Otherwise state table overflows may occur which lead to dropped packets and degraded performance.

-Rules also should not assume any particular remote port, as other DHT nodes are free to chose their own.
+* nat/firewall rules should not assume any particular remote port, as other DHT nodes are free to chose their own.
+* If no publicly routable IPv6 address is available then IPv6 should be disabled
+* If only NATed IPv4 addresses are available then multihoming mode should be disabled

 ## launch with redis export